infinitum1984/SimpleNewsAndroidApp/README.md

 ## Description

 This a simple news android app using google news api for get top headlines news.
-This portfolio project was created to show how easy it is to work with Kotlin and Google Api.raph about your project and overview of use.
+This portfolio project was created to show how easy it is to work with Kotlin and Google Api.

 <p align="left">
   <img src="app/src/main/assets/screen1.png" width="200" title="hover text">